timdp/fancy-rollup/README.md

 Rollup already has the ability to run multiple builds concurrently.
 All you need to do is export an array of build configurations from your configuration file.

-However, Rollup will just run the builds in parallel inside the same process, and therefore only leverage one CPU core.
-Additionally, it will be hard for you to track progress of the individual builds.
+However, Rollup will just run those builds in parallel within the same process, and therefore only leverage one CPU core.
+You could create a configuration file per build configuration yourself and invoke `rollup` multiple times, but even after you've set that up, you'll still have to find a way to report progress from each of the builds in a comprehensive way.

-What fancy-rollup does is start multiple Node processes that run Rollup, which leverages all the available processing power and dramatically speeds up builds.
-Additionally, it comes with multiple reporters that provide a nice overview of build progress.
+What fancy-rollup does is handle all this for you.
+Firstly, it will start multiple Node processes that each run Rollup, using all of your machine's available processing power and dramatically speeding up builds.
+Secondly, it comes with multiple reporters that provide a nice overview of build progress.

 ## Installation